regisd/regisd.github.io/_posts/2011-03-14-wireshark-does-not-detect-networks-cards-after-mac-os-update.md

 > There are no interfaces on which a capture can be done.

-Hopefully, that&rsquo;s just a [permission issue](http://wiki.wireshark.org/CaptureSetup/CapturePrivileges).
+Hopefully, that’s just a [permission issue](http://wiki.wireshark.org/CaptureSetup/CapturePrivileges).
 Here is how I solved it:

 `admin$ sudo chgrp _developer /dev/bpf*<br />
 admin$ sudo chmod g+rw /dev/bpf*<br />